SAFCSP-Team/inheritance/README.md

 **Objectives**

-In this project, you can create a system to manage bank accounts using object-oriented principles.
+In this project learn to understanding of inheritance in Java and how it can be applied to create a hierarchy of related classes with shared properties and behaviors.

 **Concepts**